projectsophon/sophon/README.md

 ## "Known Board"

-Any chunks explored by Sophon will be stored in a leveldb instance at `lib/known_board_perlin`.
+Any chunks explored by Sophon will be stored in a leveldb instance at `known_board_perlin`.
 If something gets out-of-sync, you can delete that directory to start from scratch.